nuagenetworks/nuage-metroae/Documentation/DESTROY.md

 ```
 metroae destroy everything
 ```
-Note: you may alternate between `install_everything` and `destroy_everything` as needed.
+Note: you may alternate between `metroae install everything` and `metroae destroy everything` as needed.

 ### Remove Individual Components
 Alternatively, you can remove individual components (VSD, VSC, VRS, etc) as needed.
 See VSC example below for details.
   #### Example Sequence for VSC:
   Configure components under your deployment
   Run `metroae install everything` to deploy VSD, VSC, VRS, etc.
-  Discover that something needs to be changed in the VSCs
-  Run **`metroae destroy vsc`** to tear down just the VSCs
-  Edit `vscs.yml` in your deployment to fix the problem
-  Run `metroae install vsc predeploy`, `metroae install vsc deploy`, and `metroae install vsc postdeploy` to get the VSCs up and running again.
+  Discover that something needs to be changed in the VSCs Run **`metroae destroy vscs`** to tear down just the VSCs Edit `vscs.yml` in your deployment to fix the problem Run `metroae install vsc predeploy`, `metroae install vscs deploy`, and `metroae install vscs postdeploy` to get the VSCs up and running again.

 ## Questions, Feedback, and Contributing
 Get support via the [forums](https://devops.nuagenetworks.net/forums/) on the [MetroAE site](https://devops.nuagenetworks.net/).

 Ask questions and contact us directly at [devops@nuagenetworks.net](mailto:deveops@nuagenetworks.net "send email to nuage-metro project").

 Report bugs you find and suggest new features and enhancements via the [GitHub Issues](https://github.com/nuagenetworks/nuage-metro/issues "nuage-metro issues") feature.